-We mainly focus on the evaluation of the proactive caching performance of the systems.
-An action selection is considered correct when the predicted pre-caching RSU is the actual RSU to which the handover is made.
+1) Evaluation: We mainly focus on the evaluation of the proactive caching performance of the systems.
+An action selection is considered correct when the selected pre-caching neighboring RSU is the actual transited RSU.
 In the systems considered, it is identical to a cache hit.
 Additionally, the extended subjective logic framework discussed in Section V is applied to the systems to provide an analysis of uncertainty except for CPT+.
 This is because CPT+ is a fundamentally different algorithm compared to the other four, in terms of its model and algorithm design.
 The variability of its action set and the difficulty of accessibility to "contexts" have made the extended uncertainty model inapplicable.
 The entropy calculation for EQ and PB systems is also based on Equation (12) as the non-contextual MAB.
-Furthermore, how proactive caching systems benefit the network is also considered.
+Furthermore, how the proactive caching systems benefit the network is also considered.